9thAzure/Complex_Shape_Creation/tests/test_guide.md

 The proper unit tests, testing the functionality of the nodes and functions.

 To run, go to the `GUT` window of the terminal, then press `Run All`.
-More info can be found [here](https://gut.readthedocs.io/en/latest/Install.html#running-tests)
+More info can be found [here](https://gut.readthedocs.io/en/latest/Install.html#running-tests).

+(Also, the errors when running GUT is normal.
+Ignore them.)

 ### [c#_interop](/tests/c#_interop/)